PCB Trace Resistance Calculator

 PCB trace voltage drop calculator - the hidden feature

 Once you have the resistance of your PCB traces, it is very simple to use Ohm's Law to calculate the voltage and current that would flow through it.
-We want to make your life as easy as possible, so we have included a PCB trace voltage calculator of sorts that lets you do just that in the Advanced Mode.
+We want to make your life as easy as possible, so we have included a PCB trace voltage calculator of sorts that lets you do just that in the voltage drop calculation section.

-Clicking on the Advanced Mode button will show three more fields that include the voltage drop of the PCB trace, the resistance (as calculated above), and the current.
-Fill in 2 of them, and you will get the third one instantly.
+Expanding the section shows two more fields, including the voltage drop of the PCB trace and the current.
+Fill in one of them, and you will get the other one instantly.
 Just remember to use our PCB trace current calculator to make sure you are within the specifications of your PCB substrate traces.

 Inputs